 Professor de Bono’s research interests are rationally designed molecular targeted therapies and prostate cancer.
 He works in the clinical drug development Phase I trials program at the Royal Marsden NHS Foundation Trust Hospital, and he has been involved in the early clinical development of more than 100 novel agents—many of which are now approved drugs, including abiraterone, MDV3100 and cabazitaxel for advanced prostate cancer.
 He led on the first-in-man studies of olaparib that first demonstrated antitumour activity for PARP inhibitors in BRCA carrier patients.
 Professor de Bono has authored more than 200 peer-reviewed articles and several book chapters.

 "This is an exciting time in prostate cancer medicine with many new advances that are highly likely to further impact the treatment of men suffering from this common cancer.
 I am confident that the Prostate Cancer Track will shed further light on how we best care for our patients suffering from these malignant and molecularly diverse diseases."

 Johann de Bono

-Johann de Bono is the Prostate Cancer Track Chair of the ESMO 2017 Congress, taking place in Madrid, Spain (8-12 September 2017).
+Johann de Bono was the Prostate Cancer Track Chair of the ESMO 2017 Congress, which took place in Madrid, Spain (8-12 September 2017).